IlyaOrson/CyberDreamcatcher/README.md

 pixi shell
 ```

-From the activated shell, install the local submodules and troublesome pip dependencies .
+From the activated shell, install the local submodules and troublesome pip dependencies.

 ```bash
 # install environments from git submodule as a local packages